rsta2/minisynth/README.md

 MiniSynth Pi
 ============

-> Raspberry Pi is a trademark of the Raspberry Pi Foundation.
+> Raspberry Pi is a trademark of Raspberry Pi Trading.

 > If you read this file in an editor you should switch line wrapping on.